 An IRS team headed by an APA team leader is responsible for the consideration of each APA.
-As of December 31, 2009, the APA Program had 19 team leaders.
+As of the last statutory report (for the period ending December 31, 2009), the APA Program had nineteen team leaders; by December 31, 2010, that number declined to sixteen.
 The team leader is responsible for organizing the IRS APA team.
-The IRS APA team leader arranges meetings with the taxpayer, secures whatever information is necessary from the taxpayer to analyze the taxpayer's related party transactions and the available facts under the arm's length standard of IRC § 482 and the regulations thereunder, and leads the discussions with the taxpayer.
+The IRS APA team leader arranges meetings with the taxpayer, secures necessary information from the taxpayer to analyze the taxpayer's Covered Transactions and the available facts under the arm's length standard of IRC § 482 and the regulations thereunder, and leads the discussions with the taxpayer.

-The APA team generally includes an economist, an LMSB international examiner, LMSB field counsel, and, in a bilateral case, a U.S. Competent Authority analyst who leads the discussions with the treaty partner.
+The APA team generally includes an economist, an IRS Large Busines and International Division (LB&I) international examiner, LB&I field counsel, and, in a bilateral case or multilateral APA case, a USCA analyst.
 The economist may be from the APA Program or the IRS field organization.
-As of December 31, 2009, the APA Program had 8 economists on staff, plus one economist manager.
-The APA team may also include an LMSB International Technical Advisor, other LMSB exam personnel, and/or an Appeals Officer.
+As in the last statutory report, as of December 31, 2010, the APA Program had seven economists on staff, plus one economist manager.
+The APA team may also include an LB&I International Technical Advisor, other LB&I exam personnel, and an Appeals Officer.